-A former journalist (Fuji Television Network Japan) with childhood piano training at Juilliard Pre-College and a stint as a Gulf War reporter on her résumé (’90-’91 working in Iraq, Kuwait, Jordan and Saudi Arabia), Kyoko Kitamura is an oddball vocalist, composer and bandleader who has worked with many distinguished musicians, most notably with the community of Tri-Centric musicians including Anthony Braxton and Taylor Ho Bynum and William Parker.
+A former journalist (Fuji Television Network Japan) with childhood piano training at Juilliard Pre-College and a stint as a Gulf War reporter on her résumé (’90-’91 working in Iraq, Kuwait, Jordan and Saudi Arabia), Kyoko Kitamura is an oddball vocalist, composer and bandleader who has worked with many distinguished musicians, most notably with the community of Tri-Centric musicians including Anthony Braxton and Taylor Ho Bynum.

-She is a featured vocalist on Anthony Braxton‘s opera Trillium J (New Braxton House 2015), 12 Duets (DCWM) 2012 (NBH 2014), Trillium E (NBH 2011, the first-ever studio-recording of an Anthony Braxton opera), and the Syntactical GTM Choir (NYC) 2011 (all available on New Braxton House Records).
+She is a featured vocalist on Anthony Braxton‘s opera Trillium J, 12 Duets (DCWM) 2012 (duo with Anthony Braxton), Trillium E (the first-ever studio-recording of an Anthony Braxton opera), and the Syntactical GTM Choir (NYC) 2011 (all available on New Braxton House Records).
 Also known for her interdisciplinary projects, she released her first solo album Armadillo In Sunset Park in 2012, a collection of songs written for and choreographed by Mark Lamb Dance.
-She can also be heard on the critically acclaimed Taylor Ho Bynum & SpiderMonkey Strings release Madeleine Dreams (Firehouse 12 Records 2009), Jamie Baum’s Solace (Sunnyside Records 2008), and Steve Coleman’s Lucidarium (Label Bleu) among others.
+She can also be heard on the critically acclaimed Taylor Ho Bynum & SpiderMonkey Strings release Madeleine Dreams (Firehouse 12 Records), Jamie Baum’s Solace (Sunnyside Records), and Steve Coleman’s Lucidarium (Label Bleu) among others.
 Upcoming 2018 releases include a quartet album with Joe Morris, Tomeka Reid and Taylor Ho Bynum, as well as a compilation of songs by William Parker.

-Currently, Kitamura works with Anthony Braxton as a vocalist in his Tri-Centric Orchestra and as the Director of Communications for his Tri-Centric Foundation and the director of the Tri-Centric Vocal Ensemble.
+Currently, Kitamura works with Anthony Braxton as a vocalist in his Tri-Centric Orchestra, the Director of Communications for his Tri-Centric Foundation and the director of the Tri-Centric Vocal Ensemble.
 She studies counterpoint and Schoenberg harmony with Paul Caputo.

 As for her own current projects, she leads Tidepool Fauna (Ingrid Laubrock on sax, Ken Filiano on bass) and co-leads Armadillo In Sunset Park (collaborative project with dancers of Mark Lamb Dance).
 Debut album coming soon.